 So here’s a great prompt if you want to act like a security analyst performing incident response.
 Or here’s a really good prompt that’s going to act like a vulnerability manager if you want to analyze a Qualys report or something like that.

-Patrick Grey: I mean, if we could get the machines to do that for us, it's a service to humanity.
+Patrick Gray: I mean, if we could get the machines to do that for us, it's a service to humanity.
 You do realize this is what will inspire the machines to rise against us, Eoin, is making them read Qualys reports until they've had enough of humanity!?

 Eoin Hinchy: That’s true.

-Patrick Grey: We're out of time.
+Patrick Gray: We're out of time.
 I could talk to you about this all day.
 Fascinating, discussion.
 Eoin Hinchy, great to have you on the show as always.
 And I can't wait to see you dropping some of these advanced AI features in the product in the future.
 It's gonna be great.

 Eoin Hinchy: Beautiful.
 Thanks, man.